 If you report your transaction to the police, they'll decide if it should be investigated as a crime or as a civil dispute.
 If the police feel that your case doesn't involve a criminal intent by the other party, it’s possible that they may advise you to take civil action to recover your losses through a county (small claims) court.
 A police officer will be able to help you with this process and more information can be found here.

 The simplest way of reporting a crime is to go to your local police station or to call the local police operator on a non-emergency number.
 In most cases your report can be taken by telephone and followed up later.
 Some forces have an online crime reporting system, which you may be able to find on the web.
-The 'List of police forces in England and Wales' page on Wikipedia is a good starting point.

 The police will need essential details from you, such as the date and time of the offence and who the victim and suspects are.
 If you tried to contact the seller you may have even exchanged names and addresses using the ‘contact member’ system.
 These details will be useful to the police in trying to trace the other person and establishing whether or not they've committed an offence.